bagisto/bagisto-docs/src/theme-development/creating-custom-theme-package.md

 `packages/Webkul/CustomTheme/src/Resources/views/home/index.blade.php`

 ::: tip Moving Existing Files
-If you have an existing basic theme, you can simply copy the entire `views` directory from `resources/themes/custom-theme/views/` to `packages/Webkul/CustomTheme/src/Resources/views/` to move all your existing customizations.
+If you have an existing basic theme, copy the entire `views` directory from `resources/themes/custom-theme/views/` to `packages/Webkul/CustomTheme/src/Resources/views/` to move all your existing customizations.
 :::

 **Example template content:**